How I can Help

 What is EFT?

 EFT stands for Emotional Freedom Techniques.
 It’s also known as EFT Tapping or just tapping for short.
-It’s applications range from self-help tapping meditations to coaching or tapping therapy with a skilled EFT Practitioner.
+It’s applications range from self-help tapping meditations online to private EFT coaching or tapping therapy with a skilled EFT Practitioner.

 Emotional Freedom Techniques are a collection of stress reduction strategies with a variety of applications such as: Mental Health First Aid, stress reduction, clearing blocks to achieving goals/peak performance, stopping panic attacks, loosing weight, pain relief, career progression.

-What makes EFT unique to other stress management strategies is that you can go beyond simply alleviating stress symptoms when you work on a specific issue systematically with your EFT Practitioner.
-We do this by neutralizing the triggers of your stress response so that you stop defaulting to a flight/fight/freeze/fawn state in similar future situations and clear any inner blocks to achieving a goal that is important for you.
+What makes EFT unique to other stress management methods is that you can go beyond simply alleviating stress symptoms when you work on a specific issue systematically with your EFT Practitioner.
+We do this by neutralizing the triggers of your stress response so that you stop defaulting to a flight/fight/freeze/fawn state in similar future situations and by clearing any emotional blocks to achieving a goal that is important for you.

 These articles and recordings give you a sense of what it is like working with me as a therapeutic tapping coach.